korver206/Roblox-Islands/README.md

-# Islands Comprehensive Script
+# Islands Comprehensive Script v2.1

-A Roblox script for duplicating items and adding coins in Islands game with comprehensive remote event detection.
+A Roblox script for duplicating items and adding coins in Islands game with comprehensive remote event detection and caching.

 ## Features

 - Duplicate items with server-side persistence
 - Add coins/coins/money to your account
 - Comprehensive remote event detection in multiple locations
+- Caching of found events for better performance
 - Debug mode for troubleshooting
 - Scan functions to identify game-specific elements